-Conventional open pit mining method will be applied at Skouries for a period of six years, followed by underground mining from the seventh year.
-The open pit mining will include drilling, blasting, loading and hauling of ore and waste materials for processing and waste disposal.
+Conventional open-pit mining method will be applied at Skouries for a period of six years, followed by underground mining from the seventh year.
+The open-pit mining will include drilling, blasting, loading and hauling of ore and waste materials for processing and waste disposal.

-Sub level open stoping (SLOS) is proposed for the underground mine, which will be accessed by a service decline (ramp) and a production shaft.
+Sublevel open stoping (SLOS) is proposed for the underground mine, which will be accessed by a service decline (ramp) and a production shaft.
 Each production level will be spaced at 25m intervals.

 The processing plant is designed to have a nominal throughput of approximately 881 tonnes per hour (tph).
 Ore from the open pit will be crushed in a crushing station and discharged onto a covered conical stockpile, which will also receive the crushed material from the underground mine at a later stage.

 The material will be reclaimed from the stockpile using three variable speed apron feeders and conveyed to the primary grinding circuit.
-The two-stage wet grinding circuit will comprise of a SAG Mill and a ball mill.
-The fine slurry will be directed to froth flotation circuit, while the cyclone underflow stream will be transferred to the gravity circuit.
+The two-stage wet grinding circuit will comprise a SAG Mill and a ball mill.
+The fine slurry will be directed to the froth flotation circuit, while the cyclone underflow stream will be transferred to the gravity circuit.

-The flotation circuit will comprise of a roughing flotation stage followed by three concentrate cleaning stages and a first stage cleaner tailings scavenger stage.
+The flotation circuit will comprise a roughing flotation stage followed by three concentrate cleaning stages and a first stage cleaner tailings scavenger stage.
 The resulting copper-gold concentrate will be thickened and filter-pressed before transporting to the port of Stratoni.